ParkinsonLab/Architect/README.md

 4. The final output comes in the form of a simple Excel file, as well as an SBML file annotated with links from KEGG/BiGG identifiers to other databases.

-The manuscript for Architect is currently available at [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.10.12.464133v1).
+The manuscript for Architect is currently published in [PLoS Computational Biology](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010452): Nursimulu N.*, Moses A.M. and Parkinson J. (2022) Architect: A tool for aiding the reconstruction of high-quality metabolic models through improved enzyme annotation.
+PLoS Computational Biology.
+18(9): e1010452.
 Please cite our manuscript and the tools that Architect uses when using our approach:

 * CatFam (Yu et al, 2009)
 * DETECT (Hung et al, 2010; Nursimulu et al, 2018)